DeMoorJasper/Maltrail/advanced_docs.md

 ## Defining the function

-Maltrail expects plugins to have one function named `plugin`, this function takes in one argument `pkg` and can log as much events as it wants.
+Maltrail expects plugins to have one function named `plugin`, this function takes in one argument `packet` and can log as much events as it wants.

 Example: